ikzelf/zbxdb/README.md

 Using drivers available for python purpose is monitoring any database in an efficient way.
 Using zabbix_sender to upload data from crontab
+By popular demand: password fields are encrypted to password_enc fields during startup when a password value is detected.

 Tested with
 - Oracle 11,12 RAC and single instance databases